 Ubuntu can handle the large work a big presentation often requires.
 It’s a great solution for running many different displays because you can scale the software for no cost and the system will maintain stability.

 The popularity of the operating system seems to be growing.
-Now, Ubuntu is being used as an operating system for many digital signage players, which you can check out on our online store.
+Now, Ubuntu is being used as an operating system for many free digital signage players, which you can check out on our online store.

 Visit the Rise Vision Community to find more discussion on Linux Ubuntu digital signage software and other topics as well.